Massachusetts Workers’ Compensation Lawyer

 Although workers’ compensation provides valuable benefits that all workers should enjoy, insurance companies are often more interested in profits over providing benefits to injured or ill workers.
 A Massachusetts workers’ compensation lawyer may be able to hold these insurance companies accountable when they fail to follow the law and provide benefits as agreed.

 If you receive a denial or termination of workers’ compensation benefits, and you are still unable to work due to your medical conditions, you may want to seek legal help as quickly as possible.
-Schedule a consultation at (617) 925-6407 today with our Massachusetts personal injury lawyers to get started on your claim.
+Schedule a consultation with our Massachusetts workers’ compensation lawyer at the Law Office of John J. Sheehan.
+Call our office at (617) 396-7295 today to meet with our Massachusetts personal injury lawyers and get started on your claim.